MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 Install the `Microsoft.Toolkit.Uwp.Notifications` [NuGet package](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) in your project.

-This [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) adds compat library code for working with toast notifications from Win32 apps.
+This [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) adds compat library code for working with toast notifications from desktop apps.
 It also references the UWP SDKs and allows you to construct notifications using C# instead of raw XML.
 The remainder of this quickstart depends on the Notifications library.

 ## Step 2: Implement the activator